nhsuk/nhs-alpha-prototypes/README.md

-# GOV.UK Prototyping Kit
+# NHS.UK Prototyping Kit

-The kit provides a simple way to make interactive prototypes that look like pages on GOV.UK.
+The kit provides a simple way to make interactive prototypes for alpha.NHS.UK.
 These prototypes can be used to show ideas to people you work with, and to do user research.

 It's built on the [Express](http://expressjs.com/) framework, and uses these GOV.UK resources: